Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Introduction

 \section{Introduction}

 Myopia or nearsightedness is one of the commonest ocular diseases.
-It is estimated that approximately 50\% of people will suffer from myopia by 2050 \cite{holden2016global} in the world.
+It is estimated that approximately 50\% of people will have myopia by 2050 \cite{holden2016global} in the world.
 The clinical symptoms of myopia are associated with multiple retinal changes such as fundus tessellation, retinal detachment, posterior staphyloma, atrophy, maculopathy, and so on \cite{chen2012types}.
-Pathological myopia (PM) is one of the common-seen myopia types, which is the leading cause of irreversible visual impairment or blindness \cite{ruiz2019myopic}.
-PM can increase the risk of pathologic changes for other ocular diseases such as glaucoma, retinal detachment, myopic macular degeneration and cataract \cite{ohno2016updates}.
-Therefore, it is significant to detect PM in time, so that PM patients can take appropriate treatments to improve their vision and life quality.
+Pathological myopia (PM) is one of the common-seen myopia types as well as the leading cause of irreversible visual impairment or blindness \cite{ruiz2019myopic}.
+PM can increase the risk of pathologic changes for other ocular diseases such as glaucoma, retinal detachment, myopic macular degeneration and cataracts \cite{ohno2016updates}.
+Therefore, it is important to recognize PM in time so that PM patients can take appropriate interventions and treatments to improve their vision and quality of life.

-Fundus image is a commonly-used ophthalmic image modality for PM detection, which can investigate lesion information in a non-invasive manner.
-In clinical diagnosis, PM detection heavily relies on experienced clinicians observing the fundus images.
-However, with the rapid growth of PM patients, massive fundus images generate, and it is difficult for a limited number of clinicians to manually give an accurate diagnosis in a limited time.
+Fundus image is a commonly used ophthalmic image modality for PM screening and diagnosis, which can investigate lesion information in a non-invasive manner.
+In clinical diagnosis, PM recognition heavily relies on experienced clinicians through the fundus images.
+However, with the rapid growth of PM patients, massive fundus images generate, it is difficult for a limited number of clinicians to give an accurate diagnosis conclusion in the short time manually.
 Hence, it is necessary and urgent to utilize computer aided-diagnosis (CAD) techniques to reduce the work intensity of clinicians and improve the efficiency of diagnosis.